 Inflation is at a 40-year high.
-With the long tail of Covid-19 squeezing supply chains and the war in Ukraine driving up the cost of energy in Europe, central banks are grappling with a global pressure on prices that hasn’t been seen since the 1970s.
+With the long tail of Covid-19 squeezing supply chains and the war in Ukraine and the crisis in the Middle East driving up the cost of energy in Europe, central banks are grappling with a global pressure on prices that hasn’t been seen since the 1970s.
 The Fed, the Bank of England and the ECB have all tightened monetary policy and raised interest rates – in some cases by record margins – to rein inflation in, while still hoping to engineer a soft landing for the economy.
 But how do these interventions impact financial markets –especially bond markets that are highly susceptible to changes in interest rates?
 And what does it all mean for investors?

 LSE’s Martin Oehmke, Professor of Finance, has a long-held research interest in bond markets and financial regulation.
 He leads LSE’s course for executives, Fixed Income: Markets, Securities and Institutions, which he describes as a “fast track” for business leaders and decision-makers looking to get a steer on how to navigate bond markets, particularly in these times of volatility.